Toddler Development and Milestones: Your 1 Year and 11 Month Old

-They may be headed for the terrible twos, but there’s more to 23 month old toddler development than just gearing up for a phase characterised by tantrums or unruly behaviour.
+Your little one may be headed for the terrible twos, but there’s more to 1 year and 11 month old toddler development than just gearing up for a phase characterised by tantrums or unruly behaviour.

-Though being defiant is a part of this stage, your child will also show qualities worth looking forward to, like being eager to learn, expressing their emotional attachment to mum and dad as well as exercising their independence.
+Though being defiant is a part of this stage, your child will also show qualities worth looking forward to, like being eager to learn, expressing her emotional attachment to mum and dad as well as exercising her independence.

 Much like the months preceding it, your child’s 23rd month is filled with exciting new milestones.

-In this article, we help you get to know your 23-month-old better!
+In this article, we help you get to know your 1 year and 11 month old better!
 But remember, each toddler is unique, and they learn and develop at their own pace.

 We’ve put together a teaser of what’s in store for your child’s development as she nears her second birthday!